-Struggling with labor shortages and rising labor costs?
+Struggling with labor shortages and rising labor costs in the U.S.?
 Hiring and retaining employees is the greatest challenge for small businesses today, according to a recent Goldman Sachs report.
 Nine in ten businesses that are hiring say finding qualified candidates is a challenge.
 Meanwhile, wages and salaries are up more than five percent year-on-year, per Reuters.
 Spurred by the tight labor market, it’s the largest cost of labor hike seen in 20 years.

-Why is There a Labor Shortage in the U.S.?
+Why is There a Labor Shortage in the United States?

 While some might argue that there was never a labor shortage, sharp declines in nonfarm payrolls during and after COVID, as reported by the Bureau of Labor Statistics, show otherwise.
 Some of this can be attributed to people taking early retirement.
 Around 1.7 million people left the workforce earlier than expected, according to McKinsey.
 Their research also shows immigration slowed during the pandemic, further impacting the labor supply.

 However, the greatest pains were felt, not by people leaving work entirely, but by leaving their roles or industries in search of better conditions and benefits.
 Today, BLS data show workforce recovery and even more people in the workforce now than pre-COVID, yet net losses linger in certain sectors.

 What Industries Have Been Affected the Most?

 Professional and business services and finance have had the largest labor force shortage per U.S. Chamber of Commerce analysis.
 The Leisure and hospitality industries, durable goods manufacturing industry, and wholesale-retail trade, in that order, round out the top five.
 Unfortunately, many have not yet recovered.